songeunyou/songeunyou/README.md

   - 🏔 I'm working on a platform to help people discover, develop, or gain insight into their passions.
 Please [reach out](https://m.me/songyouu) if you have any thoughts on this or would like to bounce around ideas, I get some of my best breakthroughs from discussions with people!

-  - 📑 I'm uploading an essay
+  - 📑 I'm contributing to a scholarship application site for Toronto non-profit Merit Award.

-  - 🦜 I'm making css changes to my bouncin' parrot
+  - 🌈 I'm recording new things I've learned about frontend.
+(I have a repo for my notes, planning to publish by the end of 2021 😁)
 </details>

 <!--